penoonan/app/README.md

 Unit testing in Wordpress has always been a huge pain, because you can't use any Wordpress function without instantiating the entire Wordpress application.
 With Sketch, if any of your classes needs to use a Wordpress function, pass that class an instance of `\Sketch\WpApiWrapper`.
 That class contains precisely one function, `__call($method, $arguments)`, which simply calls and returns the method passed to it.
 So instead of using `get_post_meta($id, 'meta_key', true);` in your class, you'd use `$this->wp->get_post_meta($id, 'meta_key', true);`.

-That little layer of abstraction is all you need to be able to mock any of Wordpress's "globally namespaced" functions in your unit tests.
+It takes a bit of discipline, but that little layer of abstraction is all you need to be able to mock any of Wordpress's "globally namespaced" functions in your unit tests.

 ##Menus